What is the current treatment for prostate cancer?

 Perineal prostatectomy – where the prostate gland is removed through an incision in the perineum.

-A prostatectomy can either be done by making a large incision or laparoscopic (keyhole surgery) where a number of small cuts will be made.
+A prostatectomy can either be done by making a large incision or by laparoscopy (keyhole surgery) where a number of small cuts will be made.
 Thanks to advances in research and technology, patients can now opt for a robotic prostatectomy which is a laparoscopic surgery where a robot assists the surgeon.

 Radiotherapy is another way of treating prostate cancer.
 It can come in two forms, either external or internal radiation therapy.